iter8-tools/iter8/content/iter8 trend/_index.md

 menuTitle: iter8-trend
 title: Getting Started with iter8-trend
 weight: 25
-summary: Describes how to install and use iter8-trend
 ---

 iter8-trend collects metrics of past experiments and summarizes them to show